andrew/ultimate-awesome/README.md

 - [my-awesome-list](https://github.com/rahilwazir/my-awesome-list) - Collection of awesome scripts, softwares, articles, projects, answers and many other stuff that I like and some has ease my job (probably yours too).
 - [awesome-game-boy-camera-and-game-boy-printer-projects](https://github.com/raphael-boichot/awesome-game-boy-camera-and-game-boy-printer-projects) - Awesome list of all the Game Boy Camera / Game Boy Printer related projects on the internet.
 - [awesome-biochem-ai](https://github.com/ratthachat/awesome-biochem-ai) - Curated list on Deep Transformers Applications on Biology and Chemistry.
-- [Awesome-LLM-Centric-Molecular-Discovery](https://github.com/REAL-Lab-NU/Awesome-LLM-Centric-Molecular-Discovery) - A collection of AWESOME things about LLM-Centric-Molecular-Discovery.
 - [awesome-qubes](https://github.com/samogod/awesome-qubes) - :tada: A curated list of awesome things related to Qubes operating system.
 - [awesome-set-protocol](https://github.com/SetProtocol/awesome-set-protocol) - A collection of tools, documents, articles, blog posts, interviews, and videos related to Set Protocol.
 - [awesome-links](https://github.com/StarZ3r0/awesome-links) - A curated list of amazingly awesome resources.